 - The Joint Center for Earth Systems Technology (JCET) is a working partnership with NASA’s Goddard Space Flight Center with a focus on the natural sciences and global-scale climate change.

-- The Baltimore Ecosystem Study provides our community with an opportunity to participate in fieldwork in research working on a U.S. Long-term Ecological Research site.
+- The Baltimore Ecosystem Study provides our community with an opportunity to participate in fieldwork in research working on the U.S. Long-term Ecological Research site.

 - The United States Geological Survey – Water Science Center, based at UMBC, provides scholarship opportunities related to MD, DE, VA, and D.C. waterways.